kkinnear/zprint/doc/reference.md

 If both additions and removals are specified in the same options map, the removals are performed first and the additions second.

+### Altering the processing of function types

+EXPERIMENTAL: may be removed or changed!

+Whenever a function type is encountered, it is looked up in the `:fn-type-map`.
+If it isn't found (which is the usual case), then it is processed as defined above.
+If the key is encountered, the value of the key is used.
+The values of the keys have the same format as the value of the keys in the `:fn-map`, with the exclusion of string values (used for aliasing in the `:fn-map`).
+The usual value for a function type in the `:fn-type-map` would be a vector with a function type, and an options map to use during the formatting of any function which has that function type.

+Modifying the `:fn-type-map` can allow you to change the formatting for every function which uses that type instead of having to make identical changes to every function in the `:fn-map`.

 ### Detailed Configuration for maps, lists, vectors, etc.